sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : E-TeX support package
+Short desc    : E-TeX support package
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL
+License      : LPPL
-Описание     : The package provides support for LaTeX documents to use many of
+Descript     : The package provides support for LaTeX documents to use many of
              : the extensions offered by e-TeX; in particular, it modifies
              : LaTeX's register allocation macros to make use of the extended
              : register range.
 The etextools package provides macros that make